-Time: 15/20 MINUTES
+Time: 15 Minutes

-WRITE DOWN YOUR SOLUTION NOW.
+WRITE DOWN YOUR ANSWERS NOW!

-Some Implementation Obstacles to Change:
+Some of the Implementation Obstacles to Change:

-1. Your ability to accept and implement change.

-- 2. Your acceptance and commitment to the process of change. - 3.
-Availability and selection of the right people. - 4.
+- 1. Your ability to accept and implement change. - 2.
+Your acceptance and commitment to the process of change. - 3.
+Availability and selection of right people. - 4.
 The ability to clarify the various role responsibilities and authorities. - 5.
 Understanding specifically what the customer needs. - 6.
 Proper planning and the commitment to implementation. - 7.
 Acceptance of the need for re-planning, when the results deviate from plan. - 8.
 Setting aside time for team building, process improvement, risk assessment and final audit. - 9.
 YOU!